+Materials and research methods:

-Materials and methods of the study: The study was carried out by parallel, independent recruitment of the main group and the comparison group and comparison of the results obtained.
-Main group: 59 patients with the most important risk factors for the development of CVD.
-Women predominated (66%).
-Comparison group: 52 patients.
+The study was carried out by parallel, independent recruitment of the main group and the comparison group and comparison of the results obtained.
+Main group: 39 medical personnel with the most important risk factors for the development of CVD.
+Women (66%).
+Comparison group: 32 medical personnel.
 Priority groups for the prevention of cardiovascular diseases with CVD.
-This group was also dominated by women (69%).
+This group also includes women (69%).
 Initially, all patients underwent a physical examination with measurement of anthropometric parameters, body mass index was determined, and the functional functioning of the heart was also examined using an ECG.
 A traditional clinical examination of patients was carried out, including collection of complaints, medical history, examination of the patient, and measurement of blood pressure (BP).
 Thus, the criterion for including patients in the main group was the presence of: a course of CVD without clinical manifestations.
 The main risk factors for cardiovascular disease are poor diet, lack of physical activity, tobacco and alcohol use.
 An important phenomenon that is causing concern to the medical community is not only the continuing upward trend in incidence, but also the spread among a population that was previously less susceptible to the development of this pathology.
 This circumstance dictates the need to take into account CVD risk factors characteristic of young age [7].
 Thus, the relevance of the problem of CVD prevention in modern society remains significant from a medical and social point of view.
 Particular attention should be paid to early diagnosis, identification of the main risk factors, organizational measures for prevention, adequate treatment and reduction of mortality from heart disease.
 [2,6].

-Results:
+Research Results:

-According to the study results, the median age of patients was: 36.4 (25.9; 49.1) years.
+According to the study results, the median age of medical personnel was: 36.4 (25.9; 49.1) years.
 At the time of the examination, there were no clinical data for exacerbation of CVD.
-However, complete control of the disease was recorded in only 15 patients (24%).
-In 14 patients (24%) CVD was of mild severity; all patients had previously been diagnosed with hypertension on an outpatient basis, which in 18 (24%) cases was grade I. In the comparison group, the average age of patients was 43.6 [35.0-52.3] years.
-Behavioral (modifiable) factors age, gender, heredity genetic factors early development of CVD in relatives, obesity, eating habits, smoking, physical activity, alcohol consumption, exposure to stress.
-The presence of even one of the risk factors increases the mortality rate of men aged 50-69 years by 3.5 times, and the combined effect of several factors by 5-7 times.
-A complete analysis of information was carried out, taking into account age characteristics, gender, and social status.
-Thus, the groups were comparable to each other in terms of gender and age.
+However, complete control over the disease was recorded in only 15 medical workers (24%).
+CVD was of mild severity in 14 medical personnel (24%), all medical workers were previously diagnosed with hypertension on an outpatient basis, which in 18 (24%) cases was grade years.
+Behavioral (modifiable) factors age, gender, heredity genetic factors early development of CVD in relatives, obesity, eating habits, smoking, physical activity, alcohol consumption, exposure to stress The presence of even one of the risk factors increases the mortality rate of men aged 50-69 years by 3 .5 times, and the combined effect of several factors 5-7 times.
 Research results have shown that the most significant or major risk factors are hypercholesterolemia, arterial hypertension and smoking.
 The combination of the above factors together increases the likelihood of developing heart disease by 3-10 times.
 There are also a number of other factors, the influence of which on the development of cardiovascular complications is less clear.
 These include hereditary predisposition to the disease, excess weight, physical inactivity, psycho-emotional stress, diabetes mellitus and other factors.
 As a result, daily tasks include not only the effective treatment of patients with pre-existing pathology, ensuring the prevention of serious complications, but also the early identification of healthy patients with one or more risk factors and the planning of preventive measures aimed at eliminating them [2,7,9].

-Conclusions:
+Conclusion: